thefLink/thefLink.github.io/Encoder.md

     cmp rcx, LEN
     jg EncodedShellcode ; if this branch is taken the decoding is done and the shellcode can be executed

-    mov al, [rdi]
+    ; decode the respective byte and save the result mov al, [rdi]
     xor al, sil
     mov sil, [rdi]